 The TFN algorithm is a mathematical formula that tests the validity of numbers quoted as TFNs.
 Its use in software is recommended as it will minimise TFN errors and may subsequently reduce the need for contact between your organisation and the ATO.

-The ATO will make the algorithm available on request to persons or organisations with a bona fide business need for it.

-To obtain the TFN algorithm, the following information will need to be provided:

-Name of organisation or person requesting algorithm

-Contact person including phone number

-Business address

-Explanation of the business need for the algorithm

-The above information can be sent in the following ways

-by email to SIPO@ato.gov.au or

-provided online at http://softwaredevelopers.ato.gov.au/TFNalgorithm

-To find out more about the TFN algorithm or its use contact the Software Industry Partnership Office on 1300 139 052 (toll free) or by email SIPO@ato.gov.au
+The TFN algorithm is available in Online services for digital service providers (DSPs).

+If you are a DSP, to obtain a copy of the algorithm you will need to:

+Register for Online services for DSPs

+Login

+Download the algorithm from the tax time section of the collaboration hub

+If you are not a DSP and require access to the TFN algorithm, email DPO@ato.gov.au

 ABN algorithm

 The ABN algorithm is a mathematical formula that tests the validity of numbers quoted as ABNs.
 Use of the algorithm is required, as it will minimise ABN errors and may subsequently reduce the need for contact between your clients and the ATO.
 It is available from www.ato.gov.au by searching for ABN format.